11 May How to Make the Most out of Everyday Household Items(Last Updated On: August 2, 2018)

 Household Items to Make the Most of Pet Care

 Do you have cats or dogs that make cleaning difficult?
-Don’t worry because there are common household items that help reduce pet dander in a hurry (you know, like if the in-laws suddenly drop by the home this summer!).
+Don’t worry because there are common household items that reduce pet dander in a hurry.
+For example, like if the in-laws suddenly drop by the home this summer!

 - Spray Lemon Juice to Create Cat-Free Zone

 Although lemons are a common smell in many homes (and kitchens), the smell repulses most cats.
-Add some lemon juice into a spray bottle and mist to create cat-free zones (such as countertops or the Christmas Tree)!
+Add some lemon juice into a spray bottle and mist to create cat-free zones!

 - Save Yoga Mats to Comfort Cats

 If you have cats and are constantly cleaning (not only the litter box) around the litter box, then reuse some old yoga mats.
-Excess litter in cat paws tend to stick to the yoga mats, so simply vacuum the mats when the litter starts to cluster (or just roll up the mat and shake outside).
+Excess litter in cat paws tend to stick to the yoga mats.
+Therefore, simply vacuum the mats when the litter starts to cluster (or just roll up the mat and shake outside).

 - Pick Up Pet Hair with Rubber Gloves